AguilanJec/AguilanJec/README.md

 </div>

-> Third-year IT student at Saint Louis University, Baguio City.
+> Fourth-year IT student at Saint Louis University, Baguio City.
 > Full-stack apps and computer-vision tooling.
 Currently looking for an OJT placement.

 <!-- ══════════════ STATS ══════════════ -->